ekzyis/algosound/README.md

 * Input controllers: User can now modify parameters of the synths while sorting
 * Pause icon: Visible, animated feedback for the user that sorting has been paused. *WARNING: Icon is affected by fps slider.
 Photosensitive epilepsy patients should proceed with caution.*

 Currently, I am working on overhauling the sonifications since the Sonification class does handle stuff it shouldn't.
 Algosound should dictate where things should be on the canvas.
-Only the controller should be created by Sonification, not the real drawing of those.
+Only the controller should be created by Sonification.
 This will make implementing new sonifications or user input a lot easier.